RDMLA/rdmla.github.io/index.md

 <h3 align="center">ANNOUNCEMENT - New Units Are LIVE!</h3>

-<p align="center">The RDMLA team is very proud to announce that our two new units - Unit 9: Delivering Data Management Training: a Guide to DatONE Resources and Unit 10: Research Data Copyright, Licensing, and Privacy are now live on the <a href="https://learn.canvas.net/courses/2719" target="_blank">Canvas course homepage</a>.
-We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p>
+<p align="center">The RDMLA team is very proud to announce that the final addition of our three new units, Unit 11: Data Curation and Archiving, will launch on **Friday, February 5th**!
+We are sure you will find the new unit a benefical new resources that will add tools to your RDM toolkit!</p>

-<p align="center">Please note that the new units do NOT impact the CE credits test.
-The test continues to only includes questions regarding the first eight units.
-Any updates or changes to the CE test will not occur until after the new year, and as always, we will provide advance notice if/when changes happen.</p>

-<p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/11.19.20_NewUnitAnnouncement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>
+<p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/Unit 11 Launch Announcement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>

 The **Research Data Management Librarian Academy** (**RDMLA**) is a free online professional development program for librarians, information professionals, and other professionals who work in a research-intensive environment throughout the world.